Teeth: Names, types, and functions

 Incisors

-Incisors are the sharp teeth at the front of the mouth that bite into food and cut it into smaller pieces.
+Incisors are the sharp teeth at the front of the mouth that bites into food and cut it into smaller pieces.
 They are flat with a thin edge.
 They are also called anterior teeth.

 Both children and adults have eight incisors — four central incisors at the front of the mouth, two on each row, with one lateral incisor positioned on either side of them.